nils-n/meetings-reminder-system/README.md

 ### Open Bugs

 - The Unit Test hits the quota for read access to the google sheets causing some of the unit tests for the Schedule class to fail.
 When running the tests indivually, they pass.
-Still need to investigate how to fix this this bug, for the moment I leave it here in this section.
+The solution was to remove all API calls from the Unit Test.
+See description of the problem here :  [Lesson learned for Automated Testing APIs.MD](APPENDIX.md)

    <table style='max-width:100%; text-align: left'>